xuankimtran/docs-1/pages/katalon-studio/docs/combine-multiple-data-sources.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/combine-multiple-data-sources/bind-value.png" width="70%" alt="">

-4. Save the test suite when you're done.
+4. Save the test suite when you finish.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/combine-multiple-data-sources/binding.png" width="70%" alt="">

 During execution, the _username_ variable looks for the _Username_ column of the _valid-accounts_ excel file while the _password_ variable searches for the _Password_ column of the _valid-accounts_ CSV file.
 ### Bind to Scripting value

-This option allows you to associate the variables with other scripting value.
+This option allows you to associate the variables with other scripting values.

 1. Highlight rows No. 1 and No.2 > click **Set Type** > select **Script Variable**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/design-a-test-suite/image2017-8-31-153A193A20.png" width="70%" alt="">

-2. Specify the data to be used in the **Value** cell.
-This value is  used during execution.
+2. Specify the data used in the **Value** cell.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/design-a-test-suite/image2017-8-31-153A213A10.png" width="70%" alt="">